defenseunicorns/defense-unicorns-hugo-theme/README.md

 - (Recommended) Use the [example project](https://github.com/defenseunicorns/defense-unicorns-hugo-theme-example), which includes the Docsy theme as a Hugo module, as a template to create your project.
-You can customize this pre-configured basic site into your own Docsy themed site.
+You can customize this pre-configured basic site into your themed site.
 [Learn more...](https://github.com/defenseunicorns/defense-unicorns-hugo-theme-example)

 - Add Docsy to your existing Hugo site.
 You can